 Mr S couldn’t resist the chocolate pudding with a secret gooey chocolate and raspberry centre served with a quenelle of vanilla ice cream.

-Cost of dining at Frog by Adam Handling
+Cost of dining at Frog restaurant

 A five course tasting menu at the Frog restaurant will set you back £65, we also opted for the inventive wine pairings for £55.
 Well worth it, as I tried some amazing sakes I would never have tried before.
 They also do cocktail pairings of the alcoholic and non-alcoholic variety.
 Something I think more restaurants should do – think of the designated drivers and non drinkers.